RoopeshPersonal/APEXHols/APEX-Curriculum-221/Hands-on-Lab-02/adding-columns/adding-columns.md

 ## Introduction

 The **PRODUCTS** table includes some columns such as image, price, and details.
-But there are other characteristics that customers would appreciate knowing about the product, like color, type of clothing, and department.
-For that reason, you will add these columns to the Products table.
+But there are other characteristics that customers would appreciate knowing about a  product, such as color, type of clothing, and department.
+For the same reason, you add these columns to the Products table.
-To avoid data redundancy, you will need to create three additional tables to normalize the data.
+To avoid data redundancy, you need to create three additional tables to normalize the data.
 Instead of creating these three tables for yourself, you'll use the **Create Lookup Table** feature.

-In this lab, you will learn how to add these three new columns to the **PRODUCTS** table and then create lookup tables for those new columns.
+In this lab, you learn how to add these three new columns to the **PRODUCTS** table and then create lookup tables for those new columns.

 Estimated Time: 10 minutes